cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* This gives us a drop-down that includes Marketplace.
-This is where we find existing "blank" images.
+* The `+Ad v` provides a drop-down.
+Select `Marketplace`.
+This is where we can get Ubuntu Linux VM images at not cost.

 <BR><BR>